ckeditor/ckeditor5/docs/updating/updating-ckeditor-5.md

 ### Real-time collaboration

 While using real-time collaboration it is important to remember about preparing existing documents for the updated editor.
 Basically, it is not possible to join the document that was created with a CKEditor 5 version different than the one used by the client.
 For example, imagine a situation when the document has been initialized with the editor version 30.0.0 and after the update, a user connects to this document with the editor version 31.0.0.
-In such a case, an error about incompatible engine version will be thrown.
+In such a case, an error about an incompatible engine version will be thrown.

 A collaboration session will be removed 24 hours after the last user disconnects.
 You can also manually [flush](https://help.cke-cs.com/api/v4/docs#tag/Collaboration/paths/~1collaborations~1{document_id}/delete) any existing collaboration sessions using the {@link @cs guides/apis/overview Cloud Services REST API}.
 After the collaboration session removal, users will be able to connect to the documents using a new editor.